 - Identify options that may help make EDURANT® more affordable, if needed

-- Review available services and help you choose the services that may best meet your needs
+- Review available resources and help you choose the resources that may best meet your needs

 - Provide treatment education support.
 We also invite you to learn more at Edurant.com.

-Get started with a Janssen CarePath Account
+Get started with a Janssen CarePath account

-Sign Up or Log In to your personal Janssen CarePath Account so you can learn about your insurance coverage for EDURANT® and find support to help you stay on track with your Janssen medication.
+Sign Up or Log In to your personal Janssen CarePath account so you can learn about your insurance coverage for EDURANT® and find support to help you stay on track with your Janssen medication.
 Within your account you can: